 Then, it uses 8 analysts’ (probably different analysts from above?) free cash flow estimates for the second year.

-For the subsequent years, it uses even fewer analysts’ estimates (and probably different analysts too.)
+For the subsequent years, it used even fewer analysts’ estimates (and probably different analysts too.)

 So, it really makes me doubt the reliability of the “fair value” provided by Simply Wall Street.